-Tenerife Photos - Travel & Fine Art for all
+Tenerife Photos - Travel & Fine Art

 Walking in the Laurel Forest through Anaga Mountains is like going back in time.
 These various subtropical trees and plants on Tenerife, once covered the southern parts of Europe and northern Africa some 20,000 years ago.
 Unfortunately, the woodlands from the Tertiary period are very rare to find around the world.